anzolin/M5StickCPlus2SensorEnvIII/README.md

 ---

-# M5Stack StickC Plus2 with Unit Env III Sensor
+# M5Stack StickC Plus2 with Env III Sensor

 ![Alt text](result.jpg?raw=true "M5StickCPlus2")

-Example of an IoT project of how you can extract temperature, humidity and pressure data from the M5Stack Unit ENV III sensor paired with the M5Stack StickC Plus2.
+Example of an IoT project of how you can extract temperature, humidity, pressure and altitude data from the M5Stack Unit ENV III sensor paired with the M5Stack StickC Plus2.

 ## Hardware used